 The major weekends will be geared towards the hardcore railfans on Saturday mornings, with excursions including 3 photo runbys in the canyon, and a photo stop with the train at our 1884 depot in Sunol.
 The Saturday afternoon trips will be for those who want to learn more about railfanning and will be perfect for families.
 They will include 1 photo runby and the photostop in Sunol.
 Volunteers will be available to instruct passengers in the dos and dont’s of railfan safety, and railfan etiquette.
 Saturday trips will travel all the way to our Verona station near Pleasanton before returning to Niles.

+Other activities are also being planned throughout the rest of the summer, as well as regular canyon train excursions on Sundays.
 Sundays will have 3 round trips from Niles to Sunol.
 Some days will be powered by steam, others by our classic diesels.
 Educational displays will be set up at the stations.

-events are finalized.
+Details including times and ticket prices will be announced as the events are finalized.
 Advanced electronic ticketing will guarantee a seat on the train.

 For a fifty-four-year-old custom-made German import locomotive being restored thousands of miles from its birthplace, that’s a reasonable question.